twilio-labs/actions-sms/README.md

 This GitHub Action uses a couple of Node.js modules to work.

-License and other copyright information for each module is included in the release branch of each action version under `node_modules/{module}`.
+License and other copyright information for each module are included in the release branch of each action version under `node_modules/{module}`.

 More information for each package can be found at `https://www.npmjs.com/package/{package}`